EMD GT22 Series: GT22CWP

-GT22CW locomotive, in Algeria (1970's).

 The EMD GT22CWP was first appeared in 1972 and now carried a CW suffix which indicated that this model had six axles (C) and traction motors that could fit from to gauge tracks (W).
 Another new suffix introduced to this model was the T, which indicated the use of a turbocharger, "P" stands for Passengers.

 The GT22CWP found most of its popularity in Argentina, while two unusual orders went to the Saudi Railways Organization in Saudi Arabia & the Société Nationale des Transports Ferroviaires of Algeria.